 Monitoring, Inspection, and Maintenance of Tower Obstruction Lights

 Quarterly and Annual light inspections should be conducted (QLI / ALI) Quarterly inspections can be waived which can be a significant cost saving.

 The height of the structure affects the placement of obstruction warning lights.
-The light positions may be adjusted +/- 10 feet (3 meters) where necessary in order to accommodate wires, guys and so on.
+The light positions may be adjusted +/- 10 feet (3 meters) were necessary in order to accommodate wires, guys, and so on.